imohanan/DMLOptimizer/README.md

 2. queries.txt
   * This contains a list of all queries to be fired against the database, at the end of the run, in order to check accuracy of the system.
 3. prepared_accuracy_[dbName].txt / manual_accuracy_[dbName].txt / orig_accuracy_[dbName].txt
   * This file contains the queries from queries.txt and associated output form dbms.
 To check if the system is correct, we   run **util/VerifyAccuracy.java** with arguments [dbName, original, prepared, manual].
-See the comments in           util/VerifyAccuracy.java to understand argument list. <br/>
+See the comments in           util/VerifyAccuracy.java to understand argument list and also to set the path where the files to be checked are stored. <br/>

 **C] To make DML Optimizer work on Unix based Machine**